Human medicines toxic to cats at a glance

 - Dilated pupils

 Benzodiazepines are a class of drug commonly used to treat anxiety, sleep disorders, epilepsy and are muscle relaxants.
 These drugs are used in both human and veterinary medicine, including cats.
 While these drugs can help to reduce anxiety in people, they often have the opposite effect in cats.
-In addition, some types of benzodiazepines can cause liver failure.
+Also, some types of benzodiazepines can cause liver failure.

 Common benzodiazepines include the following drugs: